HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse JSON BASE:cards.where(links.exists()) %}

-<p>As much as technically possible, links provided <strong>SHOULD</strong> be 'deep' links that take the user to the specific place in the documentation relevant to the current hook context to minimize provider reading and navigation time.</p>
+As much as technically possible, links provided **SHOULD** be 'deep' links that take the user to the specific place in the documentation relevant to the current hook context to minimize provider reading and navigation time.

-<p class="new-content">A profile defining the expectations of an External Reference response can be found <a href="StructureDefinition-CRDHooksResponse-externalReference.html">here</a>.</p>
+<p class="new-content" markdown="1">A profile defining the expectations of an External Reference response can be found [here](StructureDefinition-CRDHooksResponse-externalReference.html).</p>

 ### Instructions Response Type